 A large portion of the Company's transactions occur in a foreign currency (mainly in US dollars) and, therefore, the Company is exposed to foreign currency risk at the end of the reporting period through its U.S. denominated trade receivables, accounts payable and cash.
-As at June 30, 2015 a 10% depreciation or appreciation of the U.S. dollar against the Canadian dollar would have resulted in an approximate \$529,275 decrease or increase, respectively, in total comprehensive income (loss) and retained earnings (deficit) (2014 - \$582,000).
-On an ongoing basis the Company's top line revenues are also impacted by the swings in the U.S. dollar.
+As at June 30, 2016, a 10% depreciation or appreciation of the U.S. dollar against the Canadian dollar would have resulted in an approximate \$547,587 decrease or increase, respectively, in total comprehensive income (loss) and retained earnings (deficit) (2015 - \$529,275).
+On an ongoing basis, the Company's revenues are also impacted by the swings in the U.S. dollar and to mitigate the risk of foreign currency, the Company had two forward contracts outstanding as at June 30, 2016: